 Erik Nielsen died from a severe heart attack on September 4, 2008 in Kelowna, British Columbia, Canada.
 Just like his brother Leslie, he also died aged 84.

-As at 2010 when Nielsen died, his net worth stood at $20 million.
+As of 2010 when Nielsen died, his net worth stood at $20 million.
 He accumulated most of his wealth from his acting career – film and television.

 In 1956, Leslie signed a long-term deal with Metro-Goldwyn-Mayer (MGM) studio.
 This was after his role in Nicholas Nayfack’s Forbidden Planet.
 At MGM, Nielsen starred in numerous movies including Ransom!
 (1956), The Opposite Sex (1956) and 1957’s Hot Summer Night.
 Nielsen’s lead role alongside famous actress, Debbie Reynolds proved him a talented actor thereby pushing him further to the limelight.